You said, we did

 The full engagement report which has now been considered by the Self-Care Strategy Steering Group can be found here.

+A summary of results from a survey about the Minor Ailments Scheme can be found here.
 The survey results showed a number of consistent opinions to the scheme which were highlighted in the final report.

+The summary of results to a survey on prescribing for clinical need can be found here.
 The full report on the engagement along with recommendations can be found here.

 As a result, working with the NHS Health Checks Steering Group which is made up of representatives from Public Health at Blackpool Council and the CCG, we have developed a local awareness campaign aimed at patients who may not realise the letters they receive from GPs are an invite to attend the health check.

 The aim was to increase the uptake of Health Checks which are essential checks that can tell you whether you're at higher risk of getting certain health problems, such as:

 - heart disease

 A report of the findings from our engagement on NHS Health Checks can be found here: NHS Health checks survey report

 When agreeing to the closure proposal, the CCG requested that the Grange Park Health Centre, who run the surgery and where patients who previously use the Staining branch would need to attend for future appointments, extend their opening hours to make appointments available up to 6.30pm as a a condition of the closure.